Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Design and implementation (SQ3)

 Integrating contextual data is reported as a key feature and as a future research challenge at some point by most of the secondary studies in our data-set.
 While being limited, research literature discussing context integration focus on how conversational agents integrate context into their systems to provide a personalized, self-adaptive and context-aware user experience as defined by Bavaresco et al. \cite{Bavaresco2020-md} and Janssen et al. \cite{Janssen2020-fp}.

 Deep learning strategies like RNNs and LSTM introduce a context-adaptation layer based on a specific conversation-related context through recent user messages, which allows topic-centred analysis and runtime feedback to increase personalization and accuracy.
 But context integration strategies are manifold.
 Knote et al. \cite{Knote2018-dx} define context data as the knowledge that can be extracted from physical (e.g., location, temperature, humidity) and logical (e.g., calendar entries, application's portfolio) environments.
+However, more relaxed definitions of context include past user-agent interactions and historical dialogue data \cite{rasa_2021}.
 According to the feature extraction analysis from secondary studies, there is no formal analysis or categorization on how to integrate context into conversational agents.
 Instead, we find a summary enumeration of general techniques or specific examples.